tcllab/tclmake/README.md

 What a tclmake makefile looks like:

-    # Value of MAKE_INIT var is treated as a Tcl script and executed after file
+    # Value of MAKE_INIT var is treated as a Tcl script and evaluated after file
     # is parsed but before goal updating:
     MAKE_INIT = make_init